leonardehrenfried/blog/_posts/2013-07-02-testing-a-play-framework-project-on-travis-ci.md

 web telling you to download the binary distribution and execute that.

-I, however, found that it is easier, quicker and cleaner to use the `sbt` command that comes preinstalled with the Travis VMs.
+I, however, found that it is easier, quicker and cleaner to use the `sbt` command that comes preinstalled with the Travis VMs if you set the language to `scala`.
 (The `play` command is just a thin wrapper around `sbt` anyway.)

 What it boils down to is this `.travis.yml`: